TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/src/TcoDataMerge/README.md

-# Vortex.Framework.Data.Merge #
+# TcoDataMerge #

 ## Introduction ##

-`Vortex.Framework.Data.Merge` is a package to provide merging identical objects (entities).There are two way how to merging data, first is one to one entity and second is one to many entities.
+`TcoDataMerge` is a package to provide merging identical objects (entities).There are two way how to merging data, first is one to one entity and second is one to many entities.

 ## MergeEntitiesData class ###
-Data for merging are stored in any repository that implements `Vortex.Framework.Abstractions.Data.IRepository` interface `MergeEntitiesData<T>` is generic class where T is type of data in collection stored in repository.
-T object must implemented `Vortex.Framework.Abstractions.Data.IBrowsableDataObject`, `Vortex.Connector.IPlain`
+Data for merging are stored in any repository that implements `TcOpen.Inxton.Data.IRepository` interface `MergeEntitiesData<T>` is generic class where T is type of data in collection stored in repository.
+T object must implemented `TcOpen.Inxton.Data.IBrowsableDataObject`, `Vortex.Connector.IPlain`

 ## Implemnetation Example 1 ##
 First you must declare an instance of the class